dafny-lang/ide-vscode/README.md

-# Dafny for Visual Studio Code (Preview Release)
+# Dafny for Visual Studio Code

-⚠️ Warning: This is a **Preview Release** for extension development purposes.
-Please use the stable version if you want to use Dafny.
-Please note that only one of the two plugins may be active.

 This extension adds _Dafny_ support to Visual Studio Code.
 This VSCode plugin requires the [Dafny language server](https://github.com/dafny-lang/language-server-csharp).
 The plugin will install it automatically upon first use.